sandhawke/socdb/using-postgres.md

 Right now, we use Postgres to store everything.
 Let's not get into why.

-Permissions are a little tricky, aws I understand it, because the node-postgres (pg) module wants to talk to the server over the network, even when you're on the same host.
+Permissions are a little tricky because the node-postgres (pg) module wants to talk to the server over the network, even when you're on the same host.
 Here's one way to set it up.
-If you know your way around install Postgres, you can probably improve on the below process.
-If not, hopefully it works.
+If you know your way around Postgres, you can probably improve on the below process.
+If not, hopefully this works.

 ### Install Postgres